eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 Status: approved

-The AgentManager shall listen for the execution requests from the Server.
+The AgentManager shall listen for request from the Server.

 Tags:
 - AgentManager